 Subsurface Utility Mapping (SUM)

-Low frequency GPR
+Low frequency Ground Penetrating Radar

 Low frequency GPR antennas (250 MHz or lower) are generally used for geologic investigations and for finding large structures buried at depths greater than 3m.
 The targets are either laterally extensive, flat-lying to sub-horizontal reflectors such as bedrock interfaces, stratigraphic horizons or large structures such as industrial process pipes and sewers.
 The equipment for these types of surveys is modular in nature and can be moved manually in rough terrain or mounted on a cart in smoother terrain.